wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 ## Find rogue APIs by one-time comparison

-You can upload your specification to perform immediate one-time comparison of its content with endpoints revealed by API Discovery up to the moment.
+You can upload your specification to perform one-time comparison of its content with endpoints revealed by API Discovery up to the moment.
 To do so, in the comparison settings, select to upload from local machine or deselect the **Perform regular comparison** option for specification uploaded from URL.

 Consider the following: